KaotoIO/vscode-kaoto/CONTRIBUTING.md

+# How to Contribute

 Everyone is welcome to contribute to Kaoto.

-We have a Kanban board with good first issues in https://github.com/orgs/KaotoIO/projects/4
+We have a [Kanban Board](https://github.com/orgs/KaotoIO/projects/14) with good first issues.

-There are many ways to contribute to Kaoto:

 ## Issues